pranasag/pranasag.github.io/_projects/studentProjects.md

 #### Open positions
 ##### Exploring the diversity and origins of metabolites in ant social fluids
-Research internship proposal (MSc Minor/Major, 24-36 EC)
+Research internship proposal (MSc Minor/Major, 24-36 EC) | both on-site and remote | availability: ASAP

 Supervisor: Pranas Grigaitis

 Many insect orders, and most ant species, exhibit eusocial behavior, i.e., individuals live in groups, coordinated through cooperative action and reproductive division of labor.
 One of manifestations of eusociality is presence of socially exchanged fluids.
 Our collaborators (lab of [Adria LeBoeuf @Uni Cambridge](https://leboeuflab.com/)) have previously observed that the trophallactic (=nutritional) fluids of Florida carpenter ants *Camponotus floridanus* are likely rich in sugars and free fatty- and amino acids ([LeBoeuf *et al.* 2016 *eLife*](https://elifesciences.org/articles/20375, [Hakala et *al. 2021* *eLife*](https://elifesciences.org/articles/74005)).